Open Model Lab

 |---|---|

-| Unit-test grader | Coding, deterministic correctness, format validation |
+| Unit-test grader | Executes deterministic tests for the five coding tasks. |

-| Exact-match grader | Short-answer and classification tasks |
+| Exact-match grader | Normalizes short responses and checks accepted factual answers. |

 Metrics